Fading Coder

 Injecting Object References

-When a dependency is another bean, the ref attribute is used instead of value.
+When a dependancy is another bean, the ref attribute is used instead of value.

 Retrieving and verifying the reference injection: